I Read the Bible and Feel Nothing — What Should I Do?

 Notice two things.
 The first line says, “Incline your ear, and hear the words of the wise.”
 So clearly the point there is that words are being spoken and you should lean in, incline your ear.
 So literally if you can’t hear them, what do we do when we can’t hear?
 We kind of lean forward.
 We press in closer.

 But we do that with our attention as well.
 If you are reading words or if you are hearing words and the words are just going by, he is saying: “Don’t let them go by.
 Don’t let any of the words go by.
 Attend meticulously, carefully, attentively to the words themselves, because the words are going to form knowledge in your mind.”

-Then here it comes: The effect is that “it will be pleasant.”
+Then here it comes: the effect is that “it will be pleasant.”
 And I take it that the heart is the organ of pleasantness or pleasure.
 And that is what the question is, right?
 How can I experience pleasure in appropriate admiring and valuing and treasuring and loving and embracing and enjoyment and satisfaction in what I perceive through the words?
-And he says: The way you do it is apply your heart.
+And he says that the way you do it is apply your heart.

 Apply Your Heart

 This is the pushing of the heart into the gold of natural revelation.
 You do the same thing with the word of God.
 A diamond is offered you.
 You see the diamond, but you don’t see the diamond, and you say to your heart, “Heart, move around this diamond.
 Look at the diamond from that side and look at the diamond from that side.”